fpc/FPCSource/packages/fcl-db/tests/README.txt

 ============================
 To test a TDataset descendent, a 'connector' is needed to test the database.
-To add a new connector, create a new *toolsunit.pas file, then add it to the uses section in 'dbtestframework.pas'.
+To add a new connector, create a new *toolsunit.pas file, then add it to the uses section in 'dbtestframework.pas' and 'dbtestframework_gui.lpr'.
 Several connectors are available in the '*toolsunit.pas' files.

 The connector must inherit from TDBConnector in toolsunit.pas.
 The connector implements two different kinds of datasets: